danieldunderfelt/react-response/README.md

 ===

 React-response provides an easy-to-use server-side rendering server for React.
 The goal of this project is to reduce the boilerplate you need for a universal React project.
 Instead of copy-pasting a server from somewhere, React-response makes it possible to quickly write a production-ready server-side React renderer yourself.
-React-response also aims to maintain the customizability of a normal Express server because every app has different needs.
+This will enable you to focus on your app without worrying about how to implement server-side rendering.

 The configuration of your React-response is done with familiar React components, kind of like React Router's route configuration.
 Almost all of the props have sensible defaults, so for the simplest apps you really don't have to do a lot to get a server running.